 The city has a lot of veterans as residents, therefore many memorial locations have been set up.
 In front of City Hall there is a WWII fountain and flag display; along Willott Rd./Jungermann Rd. there is a Vietnam memorial containing over 1,000 bricks listing Missouri residents who died in the war and a Korean War monument as well.
 The City Hall memorial is the centerpiece for several veteran’s ceremonies held throughout the year: Armed Forces Day, Memorial Day and Pearl Harbor Remembrance Day.

-Our team of eye doctors and eye care staff are here to care for all of your vision needs in St. Charles, St. Peters, Creve Coeur, and Wentzville.
+Our team of eye doctors and eye care staff are here to care for all of your vision needs in St. Peters.
 We handle everything from adult eye exams and hard-to-fit contact lenses, to eye emergencies, treatment of eye diseases and co-management of eye surgery such as LASIK.